HokeyHero/Hauturu/README.md

 Name of the project inspired by **[kakapo](https://en.wikipedia.org/wiki/K%C4%81k%C4%81p%C5%8D)** — one of the oldest bird on the earth.
 Kakapo is _endangered species_ today.
 Arrival of humans was _main factor in the decline of the kakapo_.

-The project is based on [TelegramBot client](https://github.com/TelegramBots/Telegram.Bot).
+The project is based on [TelegramBot client](https://github.com/TelegramBots/Telegram.Bot) and uses [Free Dictionary API](https://github.com/meetDeveloper/freeDictionaryAPI).

 ## License